TheRealDjmr/BG3ImprovedUI/README.md

   <img src="https://i.imgur.com/6Zso95t.png">
 </p>

+29/10/24 - I've been struggling to write this but something is better than nothing.
+I'm not going to continue modding for the time being.
+Feel free to reach out if you want to work on ImpUI or any other UI mods.
+I just can't maintain mods on top of everything.

 #### Description
 This mod is aimed at making changes to the overall user interface to improve usability as well as opening options to more potential mods.